RoopaRaghav/MechaCar_Statistical_Analysis-/README.md

 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?
 The variance for the total manufacturing lot is 62 < 100, which is within the expected design specifications of staying under 100 PSI.
 However, when reviewing the data by Lot number, Lot 3 is a large contributing factor to the variance being high.
 Lot 3 shows a variance of 170 > 100 and does not meet the design specifications.
 Lot 1 and Lot 2 have significantly lower variance, 1 and 7 respectively.

+## Part3: T-Tests on Suspension Coils
+From our first t-test, we can see the sample mean is not statistically different from the population mean of 1500 PSI with a p-value of 0.06.

+However, when we perform t-tests on the individual lots, we can see that although lots 1 and 2 are not statistically different from the population mean with p-values of 1 and 0.6 respectively, lot 3 does have a mean which is statistically different from the population mean with a p-value of 0.04.

+## Study Design: MechaCar vs Competition
+When comparing MechaCar to its competitor’s other metrics that could be of interest to a consumer could include cost, car color, city fuel efficiency, highway fuel efficiency, horsepower, maintenance cost, or safety rating.

+### What metric or metrics are you going to test?
+The next metrics to test should be the safety rating, horsepower, and highway fuel efficiency, which address some safety concerns of consumers.

+### What is the null hypothesis or alternative hypothesis?
+The null hypothesis is that the mean of the safety rating is zero.
+The alternative hypothesis is that the mean of the safety rating is not zero.

+### What statistical test would you use to test the hypothesis?
+And why?
+Using a multiple linear regression statistical summary would show how the variables impact the safety ratings for MechaCar and their competitors.

+### What data is needed to run the statistical test?
+A random sample of n > 30 for MechaCar and their competitor, would need to be collected including the safety ratings, highway fuel efficiency, and horsepower plus running the data through RStudio.